hexwarrior6/CISE_SPEED/QWEN.md

 - Sass for complex styling, Tailwind CSS for utility classes
 - Form validation with Yup and Formik
 - Git-based version control with .gitignore files in both subprojects
+- Design system: Use the unified styling system defined in `design-system.scss` for consistent UI components
+- Component styling: Always use CSS custom properties and predefined class names from the design system when creating new components

 ## Environment Configuration